chatwoot/docs/docs/product/channels/twitter.md

 If you are using a self-hosted Chatwoot installation, please setup your Twitter inbox as described in [this guide](/docs/self-hosted/configuration/features/integrations/twitter-channel-setup).

+> _**NOTE: Twitter integration has been temporarily discontinued as a result of modifications made by Twitter to its APIs.
+This includes limitations on the number of requests raised per minute, plus substantial pricing changes.**_

 For the cloud version of Chatwoot, please follow the steps below.

 **Step 1**.
 Go to Settings → Inboxes → “Add Inbox”.